jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 - Recall
 - F1-score
 - Confusion Matrix
-The performance of Logistic Regression and Naive Bayes is compared to determine which model performs better.
+The performance of Logistic Regression, Naive Bayes and LSTM is compared to determine which model performs better.

 ### 6. Expected Outcome